csquared/heartbeat-monitor/README.md

 Requires shared-secret over HTTPS Basic Auth.
 Sets 'heartbeat' key in Redis with expiry of `HEARTBEAT_DELAY` Returns request body of `red` or `green` for easy machine parsing.

+We take care to not trip the lights when we fuck up.

 You can simulate red by setting the `FIREDRILL` ENV variable.